Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{High uncertainty in the determination of flexibility offers}

-Aggregator determination of flexibility potential is subject to uncertainties.
+Determination of flexibility potential is subject to uncertainties.
 The capacity of an aggregator portfolio is dependent on the comfort requirements of customers, weather, customer behavior and other portfolio changes.
 In particular, weather and customer behavior uncertainties directly translate into uncertainty of flexibility offers.
-Moreover, in most cases the demand of small flexibility assets can only be controlled indirectly, by adjusting e.g. a temperature setpoint.
+Moreover, in most cases the demand of small flexibility assets is controlled indirectly, e.g by adjusting temperature setpoints.
 As the translation of temperature setpoints to power consumption is dependent on external factors, additional uncertainties are introduced during activation.
-Unreliable flexibility offers mainly result in reduced financial profit for aggregators.
+Unreliable offers mainly reduce financial profit for aggregators.
 However, severe uncertainties might make the use of flexibility for \glspl{DSO} unreliable, and lead to more expensive but reliable alternatives, such as grid extensions.
 In case a \gls{DSO} relies on a flexibility offer to solve a critical condition, high uncertainty might result in disconnection of end users.